sylirisk/Unity_NEPPI_Skeleton/README.md

-A Skeleton Unity3D (2018.1) project
+A Skeleton Unity3D (2018.2) project
 ===================================

-This is a Skeleton Unity3D project meant to be used at the Aalto University NEPPI course.
+This is a Unity3D project meant to be used at the Aalto University NEPPI course.

+Current version (30th Aug 2018) runs only on OSX.
+Also a commerctial AQUAS package is used, but not included here.

 As this project uses
 [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules),